AhmedMoamen62/Function-Plotter/README.md

 - the application plots the function in the given range with step equal to 0.25 for some accuracy and speedup run time
 - the application works with any **string** variable name
 - the application works according to operators high precedence in math
+- the application works independent of spaces in the equation

 # Code pipeline
 The implementation of the application mainly is based on 2 algorithms